-We set the block size $r = 8$ (unless explicitly specified), which is commonly used in many works \cite{li2018csrnet, liu2019context, wang2020distribution}.
+\textbf{Implementation Details.} We set the block size $r = 8$ (unless explicitly specified), which is commonly used in many works \cite{li2018csrnet, liu2019counting, wang2020distribution}.
 For this block size, we set $m = 4$.
-The CLIP-EBC models are initialized with the weights from CLIP \cite{radford2021learning}.
-For the remaining models, we initialize the encoder with pre-trained weights on ImageNet, while the decoder (if applicable) is initialized with random values drawn from a normal distribution.
-In the proposed DACE loss \eqref{eqn:loss}, we set $\lambda$ to 1, unless specified otherwise.
-We use the Adam optimizer \cite{kingma2014adam} to train all our models with an initial learning rate of $1e-4$, which is adjusted through a cosine annealing schedule \cite{loshchilov2017sgdr}.
+We use the Adam optimizer \cite{kingma2014adam} to train all our models with an initial learning rate of $1e-4$, which is adjusted through a cosine annealing schedule.
 The batch size is fixed at $8$ for all datasets.
 For our ViT-based CLIP-EBC model, we apply visual prompt tuning \cite{jia2022visual} by prepending 32 learnable tokens to each layer, rather than fine-tuning the entire backbone.
-All models are implemented using PyTorch 2.2.1 and trained on Ubuntu 22.04.4 LTS.
+Following existing methods, we use the mean absolute error (MAE) and root mean square error (RMSE) to evaluate our models.